-- New Zealand Transport Agency website - find forklift course providers
+- New Zealand Transport Agency website - instructors for forklift (F) endorsement

-- New Zealand Transport Agency website - getting an F endorsement for driving forklifts
+- New Zealand Transport Agency website - applying for forklift (F) endorsement

 There are no specific secondary education requirements to become a forklift operator, but employers usually prefer you to have NCEA Level 1 with maths and English.